 Natural and synthetic graphite

 Natural graphite is one of the crystalline forms of the element carbon.
-Its atoms are arranged in a hexagonal structure and forms in a layered structure.
+Its atoms are arranged in a hexagonal structure and form in a layered structure.
 Natural graphite occurs in metamorphic rocks as well as in igneous rocks and meteorites.
-Under high pressures and temperatures it converts to diamond.
+Under high pressures and temperatures, it converts to diamond.

 Graphite is extremely soft, cleaves with very light pressure, and has a very low specific gravity.
 It is a good conductor of heat and electricity making it a useful mineral for metallurgy applications and for the production of batteries, amongst many others.

 Imerys has a strong tradition and history in graphite manufacturing, with its first manufacturing operation founded way back in 1908 in the Swiss canton of Ticino.
-Today, we mine and process natural graphite from our Lac-des-Iles deposit and we manufacture high aspect ratio graphite at our Terrebonne facility near Montreal, Canada.
+Today, we manufacture high aspect ratio graphite at our Terrebonne facility near Montreal, Canada.
 In addition, we produce a wide range of synthetic graphites at our Bodio facility in Switzerland.

 Further upstream, our Technology Center in Bironico, Switzerland, is devoted to studying the use of graphite across a range of applications including batteries, fuel cells, polymers, brakes and clutches, carbon brushes, hard metals, powder metallurgy and refractories.
-Our laboratory in Kawasaki, Japan, focuses on application development of electrochemical systems utilizing graphite and carbon.
+Our laboratory in Kawasaki, Japan, focuses on the application development of electrochemical systems utilizing graphite and carbon.